 Would I make this again?
 Yes.

-Five-Spice Grilled Chicken Thighs with Blackberry Glaze
+How to make Five-Spice Grilled Chicken Thighs with Blackberry Glaze

 Yield: 4 servings